-§ 311.
+§ 31.
 Termination of activities of Occupational Health Centre

 The activities of the state authority Occupational Health Centre administered by the Ministry of Social Affairs shall be terminated on 15 August 2004.
-[RT I 2004, 54, 389 - entry into force 15.07.2004]

-§ 312.
+§ 31.
 Indexing of compensation for damage

-Compensation for damage resulting from health damage caused by work or from the death of a person which is paid in periodic instalments by the Social Insurance Board on the basis of section 314 of this Act is indexed on 1 April of every year by the index approved pursuant to subsection 26 (6) of the State Pension Insurance Act.
+Compensation for damage resulting from health damage caused by work or from the death of a person which is paid in periodic instalments by the Social Insurance Board on the basis of subsections $24^2(1)$ , $31^4(2)$ and $31^5(1)$ and (3) of this Act is indexed on 1 April of every year by the index approved pursuant to subsection 26 (6) of the State Pension Insurance Act.
 The compensation shall not be indexed if the value of the index is less than 1.000.
-[RT I, 16.04.2014, 1 - entry into force 26.04.2014]
+[RT I, 17.12.2015, 1 - entry into force 01.07.2016]

-§ 313.
+§ 31.
 Payment of sickness benefits

-Sickness benefit provided for in section 122 of this Act shall be paid by an employer on the basis of certificates for sick leave which specify 1 July 2009 or a later date as the start date of release from the performance of duties.
+Sickness benefit provided for in section $12^2$ of this Act shall be paid by an employer on the basis of certificates for sick leave which specify 1 July 2009 or a later date as the start date of release from the performance of duties.

-§ 314.
+§ 31.
 Compensation for damage by Social Insurance Board

-- (1) If an employer is liquidated without having a legal successor, a claim for compensation for proprietary damage caused to the victim by the employer through health damage or the death of a person arising from an occupational accident or occupational disease shall be submitted to the Social Insurance Board. - (2) A person who is paid compensation by the Social Insurance Board on the basis of subsection 473 (1) of the Civil Code of the Estonian SSR at the time of entry into force of this section shall continue to receive compensation for proprietary damage caused through health damage or the death of a person arising from an occupational accident or occupational disease pursuant to the procedure applicable so far.
-[RT I, 16.04.2014, 1 entry into force 26.04.2014]
+(2) A person who is paid compensation by the Social Insurance Board on the basis of subsection 473 (1) of the Civil Code of the Estonian SSR at the time of entry into force of this section shall continue to receive compensation for proprietary damage caused through health damage or the death of a person arising from an occupational accident or occupational disease pursuant to the procedure applicable so far.
+[RT I, 16.04.2014, 1 - entry into force 26.04.2014]